Normal fault occurs where land is pulling apart

 A normal fault develops where land is pulling apart due to tectonic plate movement.
 The rocks fracture and one side of the fault drops down in a normal fault.

-Fault going through wall at Burgh Castle USGS
+Fault breaking apart layers on wall at Burgh Castle USGS

 Focus and epicenter of an earthquake